 Compare quotes and choose the lowest bidder

 And remember, price isn’t all that matters.
 The “best” auto insurer is one that gives you an affordable rate and peace of mind that your claim will be settled fairly after an accident.
-That’s why it’s important to keep strong coverage and customer satisfaction in mind while you shop.
+Claims experiences are driven by speed to inspection/repair/payment and clear, proactive communication, so factor in recent claims performance and digital capabilities (J.D.
+Power claims study) as you shop.

 “The most important factors to consider are not just price, but the actual coverages being sold.
 Certain carriers offer really cheap insurance and people first realize how truly limited their coverage is only when they have an accident.
 Like with most things in life, you get what you pay for.”